chchen59/Battery-State-Predictor/README.md

 # Battery State Predictor
 An end-to-end machine learning framework designed for training, generating, and deploying Battery State of Charge (SOC) and State of Health (SOH) estimation models to embedded devices.
-This project provides a streamlined pipeline from data processing and model training (using Keras/TensorFlow) to automated C++ code generation and hardware flashing for the Nuvoton NuMaker-X-M55M1D board equipped with an M55M1 Ethos-U NPU.
+This project provides a streamlined pipeline from data processing and model training (using Keras/TensorFlow) to automated C++ code generation and hardware flashing for the Nuvoton NuMaker-X-M55M1D board equipped with the M55M1 Ethos-U NPU.

 ## Key Features
 * Deep Learning Models: Purpose-built neural network architectures for predicting battery SOC and SOH.